 So, try to get in the habit of quickly checking your case latches before you grab your guitar case and run.

-5. While wearing a guitar (standing), forgetting to LOOK and LIFT before you turn around
+5. While wearing a guitar (standing), forgetting to LOOK and LIFT before turning around

 My girlfriend has a permanent scar under her right eye because, many years ago, a guitarist (not me) turned suddenly and whacked her with the headstock.
 It slashed her cheek open just under her eye and required 15 stitches.
 I’ve seen many guitars and people damaged because a guitarist decided to turn without first looking–whacking the headstock into someone or something.